Git Quick Start Guide

 git checkout --orphan latest_branch

-This command creates a new branch without any history.
+This command creates a new branch without a history.

 2. Add all files: